 The landscape, both natural and man made, surrounding Cooperstown provides a wealth of inspiration.
 The rolling hills and topography looks much as it did 50 years ago.

-Here in the second decade of the 21st century, great cultural influences are spreading themselves like never before.
+Here in the third decade of the 21st century, great cultural influences are spreading themselves like never before.
 This yields a pluralism which has only begun to be felt.
 There is an increasing sophistication of the populous which enables greater analytical powers as they evaluate cultural forces, including architecture.

 We evaluate each architectural project individually to discover a design direction that is appropriate.
 Whereas a historical solution will work for one instance, a more modernist solution will be appropriate in another.
 It is important to resist the urge to be historical just to be historical, and modern just to be modern.